Gear Guide Gear Talk Latest Trending

 Why are used skis such a big deal?

-Not only is used ski gear good for your wallet, but it’s also good for the planet and your soul.
-We might be biased, but used ski gear is one of the best ways to get into the sport and learn how to love gear.
-Snow sports are expensive, and any few pennies saved are pennies that can go to your next ski trip or a bigger ski pass.
+Not only is used ski gear good for your wallet, but it turns out it’s good for the planet, and your soul.
+We might be biased, but we believe used ski gear is one of the best ways to get into the sport.
+Snow sports are expensive.
+Any few pennies saved are pennies that can go to your next ski trip or a bigger ski pass.
 We break down the reasons why you should consider buying used ski gear, what to consider while shopping, and what else you can buy used.

 Buying Used Ski Gear: The Reasons